vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 When deployed as a shared service, Harbor is available to all of the workload clusters in a given Tanzu Kubernetes Grid instance.

-Follow this procedure to deploy Harbor into a workload cluster or a shared services cluster.
+Perform the following procedure to deploy Harbor into a workload cluster or a shared services cluster:

 1. Confirm that the Harbor package is available in the cluster and retrieve the version of the available package.